stackpulse/playbooks/stackpulse/create-incident-war-room-opsgenie/README.md

 ## Your benefits

-- Coordinate all parties involved in an incident faster with on demand war room channel and Zoom call creation.
+- Coordinate all parties involved in an incident faster with on demand war room channel and Zoom meeting creation.
-- Seamlessly page your on caller with the creation of a StackPulse incident
+- Seamlessly page your on caller with the creation of a StackPulse incident.

 ## Your experience